 Ray-Ban Plastic Lenses: Plastic lenses provide superb vision, but they’re much lighter weight and more comfortable than glass.
 Plastic lenses are recommended for playing sports because they’re impact-resistant, even exceeding FDA regulations.

 All plastic Ray-Ban sunglass lenses are polycarbonate, while Ray-Ban Crystal lenses are made from glass.
 Polycarbonate is known for its impact resistance, clear optics, and reduced weight; all of Ray-Ban's plastic lenses exemplify these benefits.
 Most athletes and sports enthusiasts prefer plastic sunglass lenses, as they are less likely to break or shatter during most sports or other high-impact activities.

 Ray-Ban Crystal lenses are made from glass.
 Crystal lenses offer improved clarity over their plastic counterparts but tend to be heavier.
 They are also not recommended for sports with projectiles, as they may break if subjected to brunt force.

-The color of lens you choose will determine how much, and what type of light is being filtered out from reaching your eye.
-The classic green and brown shades will give you the most protection.
-Lean towards green for more precise vision, which results in more relaxed feeling eyes.
-Choose brown for the highest level of contrast and image resolution.
-A grey color will improve your color perception.
-As you can see from the table below, the Special and Gradient options let in more visible light.
+Ray-Ban lenses come in a wide array of options, including their patented G-15 green lens, B-15 brown lens, rose, and grey.
+The lens color you choose will determine how much and what type of light is being filtered out and thus will not reach your eye.
+The classic green and brown shades offer the most protection.
+Lean towards green for more precise vision, which helps eyes feel more relaxed.
+Brown lenses offer the highest contrast, and grey lenses are best for improving color perception.
+As you can see from the table below, the Special and Gradient options let in more visible light than solid-colored lenses.

-You can customize your Ray-Ban sunglasses with your prescription.
-Please contact one of our experienced opticians to get you started.
+Let us customize your Ray-Ban sunglasses with lenses in your prescription.
+Please contact one of our experienced opticians to get started.